 Another common type of hydraulic oil is brake fluid which is used in hydraulic brake and clutch applications to transfer force into pressure and to increase braking force.
 Examples include passenger cars, motorbikes, light trucks and some bicycles which do not have liquids that are substantially compressible.

 Brake fluids are usually glycol-ether based but silicone-based and mineral oil are also used.

 Hydraulic oil additives

-Depending on what you use hydraulic fluid for, there may be additional additives that are needed to help it perform well under different operating conditions.
+Depending on what you use hydraulic fluid for, additional additives may be needed to help its performance under different operating conditions.
 Additives include:

 - Anti-foaming – reduces foaming caused by detergents in the fluid, which can reduce the lubricating aspect of the fluid and cause machinery damage

 - Anti-oxidant – allows the oil to be used for longer and reduces sludge build-up

 - Anti-rust – forms a protective coating which reduces damage from rust and oxygen